Protect Your Assets

 What is an asset protection trust?

-Put simply, a trust is a legally formed (like ‘incorporated’) entity that holds your protected assets.
-In short, as a unique legal entity it is not “you”, even while you might be the sole beneficiary, and therefore can’t be touched by any personal litigation or family squabbles.
+Put simply, a trust is a legally entity (like a corporation) that holds and protects your assets.
+In short, as a unique legal entity it is not “you”, even while you might be the sole beneficiary, and therefore can’t be touched by any personal litigation, government agencies or family squabbles.

 What circumstances can an asset protection trust protect you from?